openSUSE-Rust/roast/README.md

 ## Roast SCM - How it works

 `roast_scm` is an extended utility of `roast`.
-It's purpose is to create tarballs from a remote repository.
+Its purpose is to create tarballs from a remote repository.
 The behaviour is similar to `roast` but only at some point.

 As of now, the filename MUST INCLUDE the extension.
 We might want to change this behaviour since